Isaac Hicks: Shipping and commission agent

 Now that Hicks was on his own, while continuing to do business in the same manner as he did while part of Alsop & Hicks, Isaac Hicks began focusing more of his efforts towards increasing his sale of whale products-especially oil and spermaceti candles.
 These commissions made up the majority of his revenue until 1800.
 Hicks was able to increase and keep his trade contacts in the whaling market by being fastidious in attempting to regulate the fluctuating prices of whale oil, even when it was at the loss of a commission.
 He also attempted to restore some of the former marketing practices of spermaceti candle maker's in order to increase the candle maker's profits.

 By 1800, Hicks commissions from whale merchants began a steady decline-mostly because of the changing circumstances within the whaling industry, as well as some decisions made by Hicks.
 Insurance rates were rising, the number of whales was dwindling in the Atlantic, and Hicks allowed his brother, Samuel, to take over many of his commissions when Samuel began his own business.
 Also, with the falling prices, captains and owners were becoming unhappy with their lack of income, and blamed the problems on Hicks.
 Because of the dwindling income from whale products, Hicks returned his focus to other forms of shipping and commission.

 By 1802, Hicks began considering at least partial retirement from business, as he was beginning to get notices of declining health.
 It was because of this, that in December 1802, Hicks, along with others in a syndicate, purchased the ship Thames in order to capitalize on trade to St. Petersburg, Russia and quickly increase their earnings.
 When all was said and done, Hicks made a handsome profit-grossing nearly $14,000 ($292,611.21 in 2018).
-After a time, Hicks and his syndicate sold the Thames, andk while Hicks continued to put on excursions to the Black Sea, none were as profitable.
+After a time, Hicks and his syndicate sold the Thames, and while Hicks continued to put on excursions to the Black Sea, none were as profitable.
 Regardless, by 1805, Hicks left New York City to return to Westbury and by 1807 had officially retired from business at the age of 38.
 His business passed on to his brother, Samuel Hicks.